jeffcole/gluefun/README.rst

 Quick Start
 -----------

-To use GlueFun as a starter project for working with the GetGlue API:
+To use GlueFun as a starter project for working with the GetGlue API in Django_:

 #.
 Update ``CONSUMER_KEY`` and ``SECRET_KEY`` in ``settings.py`` with the values provided to you by GetGlue.
 #.
 Update ``SITE_ABSOLUTE_URL`` in ``settings.py`` with a URL for your site that can be reached from the outside world (for use by the authorization callback).
 Might I recommend Heroku?